 , which ends at the Cottle Trail junction.
 See the trail descriptions for these other trails.

-As shown in this description, Cottle Trail starts on a hillside above the Calero Reservoir dam.
-From here, the trail goes through wooded and grass sections as it follows the reservoir's western shoreline for the trail's first 1.3 miles.
+After 1.3 miles, Cottle Trail arrives at Calero Reservoir on the hillside above the Calero Reservoir dam.
+From here, the trail goes through wooded and grass sections as it follows the reservoir's western shoreline for the trail's next 1.3 miles.
 To the left of the trail, the reservoir can be seen below, nestled among the grass and wooded hills of Calero County Park.

 The Cottle Rest Site marks the end of the Cottle Trail and the beginning of the Chisnantuck Peak Trail